 Supreme Court to Review FLSA Claim By Highly Compensated Offshore Employee

-BOEM Begins Key Environmental Assessment In Preparation for Offshore Wind Development in the GOM
+BOEM Begins Key Environmental Assessment in Preparation for Offshore Wind Development in the GOM

 In support of the Biden administration’s goal of permitting 30 gigawatts of offshore wind by 2030, the Bureau of Ocean Energy Management (“BOEM”) announced that it has been begun preparing its draft environmental assessment to evaluate the potential impacts of offshore wind development in federal waters in the Gulf of Mexico.